 SCREEN: SUM27 is being moved to Variable(s) then Statistics icon is being pressed.

 SCREEN: The listed percentiles are being added.
+Then press Continue .

-SCREEN: Continue and OK are being pressed and the percentile table is being displayed.
+SCREEN: In the Frequencies Menu OK button are being pressed and the percentile table is being displayed.

 Repeat the percentile procedure for each rating scale by applying filters to relevant nominal or ordinal variables.
 To do this, click Split File and choose each relevant variable [1].
 Then select Organize Output by Groups, click the arrow button, and press OK to generate grouped percentiles for SUM27 [2].

-SCREEN: Open Split File is being opened and grouping variables are being selected.
+SCREEN: In Statistical Software 1 Split File icon is being pressed and grouping variables are being selected .

 SCREEN: Organize Output by Groups is being selected, arrow button is pressed and OK is clicked.